critically and creatively.

 Bard alumni/ae have also been an influential force in the arts and in the physical, social, and political sciences.
 A short list includes actors Blythe Danner ’65, Adrian Grenier ’98, Gaby Hoffmann ’04, Patrick Vaill ’07, and Pauline Chalamet ’14; comedians Chevy Chase ’68, Christopher Guest ’70, Ali Wentworth ’88, and Adam Conover ’04; filmmaker Gia Coppola ’09 and film editor Jinmo Yang ’03; screenwriter, actor, and producer Raphael Bob-Waksberg ’06; playwrights Sherman Yellen ’53, Nick Jones ’01, and Thomas Bradshaw ’02; dancer Arthur Aviles ’87; classical singer Julia Bullock VAP ’11; visual artists Carolyn Lazard ’10, Tschabalala Self ’12, and Xaviera Simmons ’05; fashion designer Brandon Blackwood ’13; sculptor Rita McBride ’82; musicians Donald Fagen ’69 and Walter Becker ’71 (founders of Steely Dan), Billy Steinberg ’72, and Adam Yauch ’86 (a founder of the Beastie Boys); scientist László Z. Bitó ’60, who was instrumental in developing a drug used to combat glaucoma; Fredric S. Maxik ’86, a leader in environmentally innovative lighting technologies; environmental writer Elizabeth Royte ’81; financial entrepreneur and investor Mostafiz ShahMohammed ’97; poet and translator Pierre Joris ’69; journalists William Sherman ’68, Matt Taibbi ’92, and Ronan Farrow ’04, 2018 Pulitzer Prize winner for public service; and several whose student projects continue to make a difference, including Max Kenner ’01, founder and executive director of the Bard Prison Initiative; Mariel Fiori ’05, cofounder and managing editor of La Voz; and Dariel Vasquez ’17, cofounder of Brothers@.

 The campus itself expanded in 2016, when Bard purchased Montgomery Place, a neighboring 380-acre property that features a 19th-century mansion, coach house, greenhouse, farm, gardens, walking trails, and outbuildings.
-To date, activities at Montgomery Place have included lectures, exhibitions, guided walks by Bard horticultural staff, SummerScape galas and events, and a salon series presented with Hudson River Heritage.
+Activities at Montgomery Place have included lectures, exhibitions, guided walks by Bard horticultural staff, SummerScape galas and events, and a salon series presented with Hudson River Heritage.
 Several undergraduate courses have been inspired by the history of the property.
-With the 2023 acquisition of the 260-acre property south of Montgomery Place, the campus now consists of more than 1,200 acres.
+With the 2023 acquisition of the 260-acre Massena property south of Montgomery Place, the campus now consists of more than 1,200 acres.

 Recent Initiatives

 In response to the 2021 collapse of the Afghan government, the College, with support from OSF and others, evacuated hundreds of Afghan students, alumni/ae, and scholars to safety.
-Nearly 400 students are now enrolled at Bard Network institutions in Central Asia, Europe, and the United States, including 75 at the Annandale campus.
+Nearly 400 students are now enrolled at Bard network institutions in Central Asia, Europe, and the United States, including 75 at the Annandale campus.
 The College has also initiated a scholarship program to support displaced Ukrainian and Russian students; 25 students from Ukraine and 20 Eurasian students (mainly Russian dissidents) arrived in fall 2023.

-The 2021–22 academic year saw the launch of several new graduate programs and undergraduate initiatives, including the MA in Human Rights and the Arts; MA in Global Studies; a bachelor of music program in vocal performance, offered through the Conservatory of Music; and a summer program in decorative arts, design history, and material culture at the Bard Graduate Center.
+The 2021–22 academic year saw the launch of several graduate programs and undergraduate initiatives, including the MA in Human Rights and the Arts; MA in Global Studies; a bachelor of music program in vocal performance, offered through the Conservatory of Music; and a summer program in decorative arts, design history, and material culture at the Bard Graduate Center.

 In 2022, Bard received a $1.49 million Andrew W. Mellon Foundation grant in support of its Rethinking Place: Bard-on-Mahicantuck project, which has helped make possible a Native American and Indigenous Studies approach to a revitalized American Studies curriculum, the hiring of postdoctoral teaching fellows with Native and Indigenous Studies (NAIS) expertise, the creation of a Native Artist Residency, and public events such as conferences and lectures.
-A landmark endowment from the Gochman Family Foundation provides support for new NAIS programming, faculty appointments, and scholarships, transforming undergraduate and graduate studies across the Bard Network.
+A landmark endowment from the Gochman Family Foundation provides support for new NAIS programming, faculty appointments, and scholarships, transforming undergraduate and graduate studies across the Bard network.

-In 2023, the College established Bard NYC, a portfolio of experiential study away opportunities for students to live in Williamsburg, Brooklyn, and combine coursework with professional internships and cocurricular programming; the Office of Undergraduate Research, a central resource for students interested in research opportunities, and seeking out a mentor; and the Center for Ethics and Writing in partnership with Bard Early College High Schools, community colleges, and nonprofit organizations.
+In 2023, the College established Bard NYC, a portfolio of experiential study away opportunities for students to live in Williamsburg, Brooklyn, and combine coursework with professional internships and cocurricular programming; the Office of Undergraduate Research, a central resource for students interested in research opportunities and seeking out a mentor; and the Center for Ethics and Writing in partnership with Bard High School Early Colleges, community colleges, and nonprofit organizations.
 Thanks to a grant from the Korea Foundation, Bard began building a Korean Studies Program, beginning with courses in Korean literature and culture as well as language classes.
 Data Analytics became an interdivisional concentration.
 New initiatives also include the Gagarin Center for the Study of Civil Society and Human Rights at Bard College, which allows Russian scholars forced to leave Russia to pursue research and educational activities, and the Russian Independent Media Archive (RIMA), a project of the Gagarin Center and PEN America.

 Bard College received a transformational $500 million endowment grant from philanthropist and longtime Bard supporter George Soros and the Open Society Foundations in 2021.
 This challenge grant—among the largest ever made to higher education in the United States—has facilitated and strengthened Bard’s educational and social initiatives, will establish the College’s most substantial endowment ever, and set the stage for a $1 billion endowment drive.
-In response to Soros’s generous grant, the College has announced For Love of the World—The Campaign for Bard College, a comprehensive fundraising initiative, which includes the successful completion of the endowment match and a comprehensive campaign to renovate and build several new facilities and raise annual operating support.
+In response to Soros’s generous grant, the College has announced For Love of the World—The Campaign for Bard College, a comprehensive fundraising initiative, which includes the successful completion of meeting the endowment match and a comprehensive campaign to renovate and build several new facilities and raise annual operating support.

 Looking Ahead

-Looking Ahead: The College has embarked on 11 projects as part of its capital campaign.
+The College has embarked on 11 projects as part of its capital campaign.
 Among them are 300 suite-style residences on North Campus that will be geared toward juniors and seniors and will open in 2025, and a performing arts studio designed by acclaimed artist Maya Lin.
 Other plans include a new science building, a nature lab addition to Fisher Annex, expansion of the Garcia-Renart House to accommodate the Architecture Program; a US-China Music Pavilion; and a wellness center/field house.